Family of man left paralyzed after traffic stop files $75 million lawsuit against Prince George’s County

 In 2020, the county agreed to pay $20 million to Green’s family, which at the time was one of the nation’s largest single settlements involving someone killed by law enforcement.

-In the Ward-Blake case, a grand jury last year indicted Strong on charges of second-degree assault, misconduct in office and reckless endangerment.
+In the Ward-Blake case, a grand jury indicted Strong in 2020 on charges of second-degree assault, misconduct in office and reckless endangerment.
 Strong is scheduled to go on trial in May.

 In their 40-page filing, Ward-Blake’s attorneys argued their client was unarmed at the time of the arrest and alleged the officers did not seek immediate medical attention for Ward-Blake after he was injured.
 The complaint also included a photo of Ward-Blake lying in a hospital bed with a neck brace and tubes to his throat and mouth.